adjust/cocos2dx_sdk/doc/ios/ios.md

 #### Track revenue

-If your users can generate revenue by tapping on advertisements or making in-app purchases you can track those revenues with events.
-Lets say a tap is worth one Euro cent.
+If your users can generate revenue by tapping on advertisements or making in-app purchases, you can track those revenues with events.
+Let's say a tap is worth one Euro cent.
 You could then track the revenue event like this:

 ```cpp